kaianicole/edit-asr-captions/index.md

 ***

 Site created by Kaia Sievert.
-This work is licensed under a (CC BY-NC 4.0 license)[https://creativecommons.org/licenses/by-nc/4.0/], which means you are free to reuse the content for non-commercial uses with attribution to the original project.
+This work is licensed under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/), which means you are free to reuse the content for non-commercial uses with attribution to the original project.